-1. Extract the set of Require-Recipient-Valid-Since fields from MDA the message for which no corresponding RRVS SMTP extension was used.

-- 2. Discard any such fields that are syntactically invalid. - 3.
-Discard any such fields that name a role account as listed in [ROLES] (see Section 6). - 4.
-Discard any such fields for which the "addr-spec" portion does not match a current recipient, as listed in the RCPT TO commands in the SMTP session. - 5.
-Discard any such fields for which the "addr-spec" portion does not refer to a mailbox handled for local delivery by this ADMD. - 6.
+- Extract those Require-Recipient-Valid-Since fields from the message that contain a recipient for which no corresponding RRVS SMTP extension was used. - 2.
+Discard any such fields that match any of these criteria: - \ are syntactically invalid; - \ name a role account as listed in [ROLES] (see Section 6); - \ the "addr-spec" portion does not match a current recipient, as listed in the RCPT TO commands in the SMTP session; or - \ the "addr-spec" portion does not refer to a mailbox handled for local delivery by this ADMD. - 3.
 For each field remaining, determine if the named address has been under continuous ownership since the corresponding timestamp.
-If it has not, reject the message. - 7.
+If it has not, reject the message. - 4.
 RECOMMENDED: If local delivery is being performed, remove all instances of this field prior to delivery to a mailbox; if the message is being forwarded, remove those instances of this header field that were not discarded by steps 1-4 above.